roman-dieser/getting-and-cleaning-data/CodeBook.md

 * train/subject_train.txt
 * test/subject_test.txt

+In the output file these codes are presented with *train_subject* and *test_subject* suffixes respectively.

 # Output File

-In the output file these codes are presented with *train_subject* and *test_subject* suffixes respectively.

-After running the transformation script, as it has been described in the Readme file, an aggregated information is presented as a script output stream and as a file **sample-aggregated.txt** with the identical data, consisting of a header line with the field names and 35 data lines with space separated fields.
+After running the transformation script, as it has been described in the Readme file, an aggregated information is presented as a script output stream and as an output file **sample-aggregated.txt** with the identical data, consisting of a header line with the field names and 35 data lines with space separated fields.

 The data has been aggregated by activity kinds and participating subjects by means of R function *aggregate*, in which *mean()* function were used for the in group calculations.